Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Method

 Compared to $\mathcal{L}_{\textit{pearson}}$, $\mathcal{L}_{\textit{pearson}}^{'}$ is slightly adapted to ensure gradient backpropagation through the reward model:

 The $\mathcal{L}_{\textit{pearson}}^{'}$ is to make the output of the reward model as uncorrelated as possible to the predicted reward of the fitting model, and the $\mathcal{L}_\textit{BT}$ is to ensure that the model still has the ability to model human preferences.
-Note that we have not included the MSE loss here to maximize it, due to the reward model will infinitely expand its output reward to maximize the MSE loss, leading to a crash to the final result.
-Additionally, in order to better fit the bias of the model, these two models take turns to train and the loss function could be written as:
+Additionally, to better fit the bias of the model, these two models take turns to train and the loss function could be written as:

 Here $I(step)$ is the indicator function that indicates which model is trained under this step.
 For example, if we use every $a$ (in our training $a$ equals to $8$) steps to change the model for training in the third stage, then $I(step)$ can be expressed as: